 At times the group felt discouraged by the difficulty of the games but realized that understanding and cooperation, rather than arguments, helped them achieve their objectives.

 After a successful Day 1, the second day at the Naung Taung Monastic Education Institution started with reviewing games played during the first day as well as sharing new games.
 It was also an opportunity to name the new Play for Peace club for the region.
-With the creation of the Naung Taung Play for Peace club, it was time for the new trainees to transition to mentors so they can facilitate their own sessions.
-First the participants split up into groups and developed a list of games that could be played.
+With the creation of the Naung Taung Play for Peace club, it was time for the new trainees to transition to mentors so they could facilitate their sessions.
+First, the participants split up into groups and developed a list of games that could be played.
 Then with the help of Giuseppe Martegani from the Brighten Foundation as well as Jim Connor, Matt Alesevich and Anirvan Deva from Whispering Seed, Swati Bhatt and Agyat Mitra coached the new trainees through the games with 60 local children.

 “It was wonderful to see how many of the new trainees automatically assumed a position of leadership while the others came around to support them,” said Agyat.